nleaf/nleaf.github.io/cloud.md

   subheading: 'Public, Private, and Hybrid cloud options to drive your business transformation
     forward '
   highlights:
+  - align-left: true
+    icon: ''
+    background: ''
+    headline: Public Cloud
+    description: Shared cloud instances and resource pools that offer predictable performance and pricing, a 100% SLA, and the ability to leverage your team’s existing VMware skill set – no application refactoring or new platforms to learn.
   - align-left: false
     icon: ''
     background: ''